 After delivery, baby and mom have very different needs which is why we provide a postpartum nurse for mom and a pediatric nurse for baby after delivery.
 Each of these nurses are specially trained in their area of expertise to deliver the care that each of you will need.

 What nursery/ rooming-in options does the hospital offer?

 Little is more precious than the first moments you spend with your baby.
 Women's & Children's Hospital wants you to have all the time you need.
 Still, we understand you've been through a lot, too.
 That is why we let you decide whether you want to room-in with baby, use the nursery, or a combination of both.
 Our Nursery staff is available when you need a little “me” time for a shower, a bite to eat or just to rest after delivery.
 Simply let your nurse know and they will escort your newborn to our well baby nursery where they will be cared for by our specially trained nursing staff.
 When you are ready for a little cuddle time, simply notify your nurse and they will bring baby right back to you.

-Does the hospital have an NICU and if so what level is it?
+Does the hospital have an NICU?

 Do you have a Neonatal Intensive Care Unit (NICU) is an important question to ask your hospital, but it is also important to find out what level it is.
-There are three levels of NICU's, with Level III being the highest; however the NICU at Women's & Children's Hospital is one of only eight in the state to have been rated a Regional Level III.
+There are three levels of NICU's, with Level III being the highest; however the NICU at Women's & Children's Hospital is one of only eight in the state to have been rated a Level III Surgical NICU.
 This additional distinction highlights the extra level of care we offer by having an array of pediatric specialties available to care for your newborn should the need arise.